cerebral/cerebral/packages/docs/content/getting-real/02_organizing.en.md

 main.js
 ```

-### View
+### Components

-A very important point in Cerebral is that your components (view) do not affect the structure of the application state.
+A very important point in Cerebral is that your components do not affect the structure of the application state.
 Modules are defined in terms of what makes sense for state and signals.
-Sometimes this is similar to how views are structured, but often it is not.
+Sometimes this is similar to how components are structured, but more often it is not.
 This is why components usually live in their own **components** folder, separated from the modules:

 ```js
 /components